Scandinavian Quilts That Combine Style, Comfort and Charm

 Folk-Inspired Patchwork with Scandinavian Roots

-While Scandinavian design is often associated with sleek modernism, it also has deep roots in folk traditions.
 Scandinavian patchwork quilts celebrate this cultural heritage through hand-stitched patterns that echo older design motifs passed down through generations.

 Often using squares, diamonds, and starbursts in repeated symmetrical layouts, these quilts evoke a comforting sense of tradition—while still keeping a soft, Scandinavian color palette.